 Talk to your boss

-If you’re having to take time off from work to care for your child with asthma, talk to your employer.
+If you’re feeling guilty about having to take time off from work to care for your child with asthma, talk to your employer.
 You can help them understand what you and your child have been through and why you’ve needed time off.